School closures on the agenda following ASTI vote

 This decision to ballot for industrial action on this occasion has also drawn criticism from both within and outside the ASTI.

-Critics see the move as yet another short-sighted example of the union’s leadership seeking conflict rather than compromise.
+Critics see the move as a short-sighted example of the union’s leadership seeking conflict rather than compromise.

 Some also see the move as irresponsible in a climate where everyone is being asked to pull together for the greater good, while other say any school disruption could harm students who have already lost considerable teaching time.